Updated constraints on axion-like particles from temporal information in supernova SN1987A gamma-ray data: Calculating the photon flux from astrophysical ALP decays

 Since angles are defined via the 3-vector product, we find the emission angle $x^\pm \equiv \cos(\theta^\pm)$ from the $\coords{x}$-component of $\vc{p}_\gamma^\pm$.
 The photon energy $\Eg$ is, in turn, given by the 0-component of $p_\gamma^\pm$:

 where we used that $\EgR = \ma/2$ and defined $x_0^\pm \equiv \cos (\theta_0)$.

+One consequence of the relativistic transformations was already pointed out in ref.~\cite{1702.02964}, namely that the decay photons for highly relativistic ALPs are emitted in a narrow forward cone in the lab frame.
+This essentially means that e.g.\ geometries with ALP decays behind \dSN, such as the one shown as a slightly transparent path in \cref{fig:geometry}, may be neglected.
+While geometries with ALP decays behind \dSN are possible for non-relativistic ALPs, they do not contribute much to the signal.
+This is due to their low speed $\beta \ll 1$ compared to the short time window that we consider.

-Due to the relabelling symmetry of the two photons, we may pick either sign for simplicity as long as we include an overall multiplicity factor of two in what follows.
-We choose the ``$+$'' photons in \cref{eq:boosted_variables}.\footnote{This choice does not correspond to the $\gamma^-$ photon shown in \cref{fig:geometry} but makes it easier to compare to ref.~\cite[§12.4]{Raffelt:1996wa}.}
+Finally note that, due to the relabelling symmetry of the two photons, we may pick either sign \cref{eq:boosted_variables} as long as we include an overall multiplicity factor of two in what follows.
+We choose to only discuss the ``$+$'' sign in \cref{eq:boosted_variables} to simplify the following derivations.
+While this choice does not correspond to the $\gamma^-$ photon shown in \cref{fig:geometry}, it makes it easier to compare to previous results in the literature, e.g.\ ref.~\cite[§12.4]{Raffelt:1996wa}.